talicopanda/social-media-influence-analysis/src/README.md

 # Generating Embedded Data

 In this project we use latent embedding of strings to semantically represent each tweet as explained in more details on the project's `README.md` file.
-As such, we provide three different methods of content embedding:
+As such, we provide three out-of-the-box methods of content embedding:

 1. Tweet2Vec
 2. Medium Dataset Baseline

-3. Word2Vec Average
+We also provide a copy of the `tweet2vec` library that allows you to train an embedding model from scratch for the given data, if necessary.

-For the first two embeddings, refer to `/tweet2vec/INTRUCTIONS.md` file for details on how to run them.
+Please refer to `/tweet2vec/INTRUCTIONS.md` file for details on how to run the two embeddings provided aobve them.

-For the Word2Vec Average, refer to `/word2vec/README.md` file for details on how to run it.